 A new Japanese restaurant where Nammos was last year in the village of Southampton.
 Chefs from Nobu, Le Bernardin and Morimoto will be serving sushi as well as Japanese dishes that are Peruvian influenced.
 It will be a late night destination and it has an outdoor patio and a lounge with heated cabanas.

 Open 7 days, 11:30 a.m.-10 p.m.
 No reservations.

 La Parmigiana is the sort of neighborhood Italian eatery where it's okay that the tables are crammed closely together.
 The service is friendly and attentive, and the portions are gargantuan.
 There's a covered terrace for the overflow in warm weather.
 The menu has everything from pizza by the slice and hot heros to dozens of pasta, veal, and chicken dishes.
 You get in and out through the La Parmigiana shop where purchases are irresistible.
 Some sauces are now marketed in other shops.

 Tuesday to Sunday, lunch 11:30 a.m-3 p.m., dinner 5 p.m.-10:30 p.m.

 The dining space at Le Chef is small but nicely laid out, with good lighting and acoustics.
 The restaurant, in the village business district, has an interesting idea about dinner prices, offering a prix fixe with a la carte choices.
 You just pay a little more if you want to mix and match.
-As its name suggests, Le Chef tends toward French cooking, with nut-crusted local flounder, semi-boneless duckling, Prince Edward Island mussels, and filet of beef au poivre.
-Risotto and veal scaloppine are borrowed from Italy.
+As its name suggests, Le Chef tends toward French cooking, with nut-crusted local flounder, semi-boneless duckling, Prince Edward Island mussels, and veal cordon bleu with penne, tomato and basil.
 A lunch menu features sandwiches, salads, freshly made soup, and a la carte entrees.

 76-C Jobs Lane, Southampton, NY 11968